Daily High to Daily Low: Is It Safe to Buy Academy Sports and Outdoors Inc. (ASO)?

 Stephens gave a rating of “Overweight” to ASO, setting the target price at $17.50 in the report published on October 27th of the previous year.

-Volatility was left at 6.70%, however, over the last 30 days, the volatility rate increased by 6.14%, as shares sank -3.25% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.21% upper at present.
+Volatility was left at 7.11%, however, over the last 30 days, the volatility rate increased by 7.43%, as shares surge +9.45% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +21.19% upper at present.

-During the last 5 trading sessions, ASO fell by -4.62%, in comparison to the 20-day moving average, which settled at $24.94.
-In addition, Academy Sports and Outdoors Inc. saw 15.44% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ASO rose by +9.89%, in comparison to the 20-day moving average, which settled at $25.10.
+In addition, Academy Sports and Outdoors Inc. saw 29.67% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading